KhiopsML/khiops-doc/docs/api-docs/kdic/date-rules.md

 Numerical Day(Date value)
 ```

-Day in a date value.
+Day in a date value, ranging from 1 to 31.

 ## YearDay